Exploration into Translation-Equivariant Image Quantization: Related Work

-\textbf{Image Quantization.} Image quantization or vector quantization of images is an efficient encoding method that represents images in the discrete latent space via an encoder and decoder.
-Images, by their nature, contain many correlated pixels and noise, and therefore representing images in the pixel space may contain redundant information~\cite{oord2017neural}.
-By encoding images in a quantized manner, downstream models can leverage training with a classification objective with a much shorter sequence of tokens, which are limited when dealing with pure pixels.
-Starting from VQVAE~\cite{oord2017neural}, Esser \etal proposed an effective extension of VQVAE (VQGAN)~\cite{esser2021taming} by introducing an adversarial loss and perceptual loss.
+Esser et al. \cite{esser2021taming} proposed VQGAN, an effective extension of VQVAE~\cite{oord2017neural} by introducing an adversarial loss and perceptual loss.
 The addition of two objectives provides image representations that result in a sharper and detailed reconstruction of images.
-More recently, Yu \etal further boosted the efficiency and reconstruction quality of image quantizers~\cite{yu2021vector} with the ViT architecture~\cite{dosovitskiy2020image}, replacing CNNs.
-In this paper, we utilize VQGAN as our base image quantizer to explore the behaviors of translation equivariance in the image quantized space.
+More recently, Yu et al. \cite{yu2021vector} further boosted the efficiency and reconstruction quality of image quantizers, replacing CNNs with the ViT architecture~\cite{dosovitskiy2020image}.
+Since Convolutional Neural Network (CNN) is one of the most widely used and well-established networks, we utilize a CNN-based quantizer, VQGAN, as our base image quantizer in this work.